 - University Hospital Regensburg – UHREG in Germany

-IT can play a role in better self-management of chronic diseases giving patients the opportunity to be involved in their own healthcare process facilitating behavioural changes.
+IT can play a role in improving the self-management of chronic diseases, thereby giving patients the opportunity to become involved in their own healthcare process, thus facilitating behavioural changes.

 Leader: National Institute of Health (ISS) – Italy

-This task aims to support WP7 partners in the reporting of baseline and context analyses regarding the applicability and transferability of the QCR tool, and in preparing the Individual Pilot Action Reports.
+This task aims to support WP7 partners in reporting baseline and context analyses regarding the applicability and transferability of the QCR Tool, and in preparing the Individual Pilot Action Reports.

-The main outcome is the definition of the report on pilot actions design (Deliverable 7.1) that describes baseline and context analyses, and design for each pilot action implementation, and provides a framework for the implementation of actions using JA-CHRODIS QCR tool.
+The main outcome will be the report on designing pilot actions (Deliverable 7.1), which describes baseline and context analyses, and the design for each pilot action implementation, while also providing a framework for the implementation of pilot actions using the JA-CHRODIS QCR Tool.

 Timeline of Key Activities

-- September 2017- Kick-off meeting to support coordination and cooperation among partners, to create a common vision, and to discuss and agree on work organization, decision-making process, communication and dissemination activities.
+- September 2017- Kick-off meeting to support coordination and cooperation among partners, to create a common vision, and to discuss and agree on work organisation, decision-making processes, communication and dissemination activities.

 - November 2018 – Workshop on interim follow up to share experiences, discuss interim analyses, describe study visits, and support networking among partners.